 PublicData uses multiple methods to verify the customer's address.
 When accepting a credit card, we will verify with your card issuer that the address is correct.
 If you receive a bad address prompt associated with entering credit card information, please check to verify where the monthly card statement is mailed.
 A subsequent verification using the USPS database requires that the street, city and zip fields match their database.
 The street information creates the most confusion in this situation; using 'Road' instead of 'Circle' or 'Blvd' or simply omitting some part of the street name may cause it to reject the address completely.
 Please try to be as accurate as is possible when entering this address information.

 Clicking this link provides a display of all invoice and payment history associated with this account.
 The most recent billing statement may be printed and sent with your payment to PublicData if you have an outstanding balance.
-For those accounts that do not automatically generate a billing statement, a printable billing statement can always be created by clicking on the 'Create a Printable Billing Statement' link at the bottom of the billing history.
+For those accounts that do not automatically generate a billing statement, a printable billing statement can always be created by clicking on the 'Create a Printable Billing Statement' link at the bottom of the account history.
+If you need a receipt, simply click on "Pay Credit" on the account history page.

 Clicking either History link will give a complete history of all searches purchased, used, and bonuses.